A high credit score makes it easier to qualify for the best credit cards. But you don’t need a great score to qualify for a solid card.

 Ready to apply for a credit card but worried that your three-digit credit score is too low?

-Don’t.
+Don’t be.
 It’s true that you’ll need a higher credit score to qualify for cards that come with generous rewards programs and low interest rates, but even if your score is less than stellar, you can still qualify for a credit card.

-“The higher your credit score, the more favorable credit cards you’ll receive,” says Cruz.
+“The higher your credit score, the more favorable credit cards you’ll receive,” said Cruz.
 “If you have missed payments or you are using most of the credit available to you already, those are signs that you are not using your trade lines responsibly.
 You won’t qualify for the better cards because of that.”

 Here’s a look at the credit scores you’ll need to qualify for everything from no-frills basic credit cards to those offering big sign-up bonuses and hefty cash back bonuses.

 How does your credit score affect credit card approval?